Water Leak Detection

 Sometimes there are dead giveaways, like puddles in your lawn or water collecting in your meter box.
 We also have many sophisticated leak detection methods, including highly sensitive microphones that can hear the water movement through the pipes as well as water coming out of the pipe underground.
 To verify that we have found the water line leak, we use helium gas.
 We pressurize your water line with the helium and have a detector that works above ground to detect gas escaping.
-There are also times we might use sensitive acoustic equipment to listen for this escaping gas at the point of the leak, or employ other methods like smoke testing for difficult leaks.
+There are also times we might use sensitive acoustic equipment to listen for this escaping gas at the point of the leak.

 You can trust that Clearwater Leak Detection will stop at nothing to find the source of your home leak!
 If you think you might have a water leak, call us today for an inspection!
 Don’t risk the value and safety of your home.